A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: Demonstrating data analysis tools on a toy model

 \subsection{Parameter inference}

 The correlated Brownian motions example also serves to illustrate parameter inference using IGIRF.
 Suppose we have data from the correlated 10-dimensional Brownian motions model discussed above.
-We are interested in estimating the model parameters $\sigma$, $\tau$, $\rho$.
-The initial conditions, $\{{X}_{\unit}(0), \unit \in 1\mycolon\Unit \}$, can be considered to be known such that these parameters will not undergo perturbations in IGIRF.
+We consider estimation of the parameters $\sigma$, $\tau$ and $\rho$ when that the initial conditions, $\{{X}_{\unit}(0), \unit \in 1\mycolon\Unit \}$, are known to be zero.
+We demonstrate a search started at \begin{knitrout} \definecolor{shadecolor}{rgb}{1, 1, 1}\begin{kframe}